ModelEarth/io/charts/react/README.md

 <span style="background:red; padding:3px; color:#fff">NOTE:</span> The code in the useeio-widgets repo currently causes a runaway processor in the browser when used with the "localsite" repo.
 To avoid, the "localsite/build" folder contains the recent code from [Recent build 2](https://thetisiboth.github.io/useeio-widget-builds/).
 -->

+The stand-alone [inflow-outflow page](../../charts/inflow-outflow/) can be used to test with.

 #### Node and Node Version Manager (NVM)

 You'll need a current version of [Node.js](https://nodejs.org) installed.
 View our [node and python install notes](/io/coders/python/)